-Within the General Urban Area, west of the NHS block, 67 street townhouse units and 68 back-toback townhouse units are proposed.
+Within the General Urban Area, west of the NHS block, 45 street townhouse units and 68 back-to-back townhouse units are proposed.
 Further, the area includes two residential reserve blocks along the western portion of the southern lot line to facilitate single detached dwelling units in the future.
-There are two Neighbourhood Centre Areas: the first is located within Neighbourhood 10, and will consist of 23 freehold street townhouses.
-The second comprises two 'Neighbourhood Centre' blocks (subject to Site Plan Approval) which are planned to accommodate three 6-storey apartment buildings for a total of 360 residential dwelling units.
-These apartment buildings will provide a mix of one-bedroom, two-bedroom and potentially three-bedroom suites to meet the needs of various households.
+There are two Neighbourhood Centre Areas: the first is located within Neighbourhood 10, and will consist of 35 rear lane townhouse and 6 street townhouse units.
+The second comprises two mixed-use blocks (subject to Site Plan Approval) which are planned to accommodate two 6-storey mixed-use buildings and one 6-storey apartment buildings for a total of 360 residential dwelling units.
+These buildings will provide a mix of one-bedroom, two-bedroom and potentially three-bedroom suites to meet the needs of various households.
 Therefore, the proposal provides a variety of building types, unit sizes, and architectural styles, consistent with Section 7.5.12.c of the NOESP.